Chicago Mayor Rahm Emanuel wants Jussie Smollett to foot bill for police probe

 Breaking News Emails

-The mayor of Chicago thinks actor Jussie Smollett should cover the costs of what it took the city's police department to investigate his claims that he was the victim of a hate crime after charges against the "Empire" actor were abruptly dropped.
+The mayor of Chicago says actor Jussie Smollett should cover the costs of the police department's investigation into his claims that he was the victim of a hate crime after charges against the "Empire" actor were abruptly dropped.

 Mayor Rahm Emanuel said Thursday on WGN Radio that the Chicago Police Department is still trying to finalize how much money was spent on police resources for the investigation and once that figure is determined it will be sent to the city's Corporation Counsel.